daoudmerchant/daoudmerchant/README.md

 # Hello everyone!

-Former music conservatoire professor, now deep-diving in to JS and full-stack web development with the [School of Applied Technology](https://www.salt.study/our-hubs).
+Former music conservatoire professor, now a software developer at [Stabelo](https://www.stabelo.se/).
 Have a look around, and contact me if you like what you see!
 (Contact me even if you don't, tell me what I need to improve!)

 ## Most Recent